Dream-0ne/DreamOne/README.md

 # DreamOne

+## Sprint 2:
+- We are currently in Sprint 2 from 22nd October - 5th November !

 ## Contributing
 When working on stories this is the format that will be followed to contribute to the repo